solid-contrib/conformance-test-harness/README.md

 container on the target server for the tests that has been granted full access control for the test user.

 There are 3 approaches to authentication: refresh tokens, session based login, and client credentials.
-If the target test server and the chosen IdP are compatible (which they should be) then any of the mechanisms can be used to get the access tokens required to run the tests.
+If the target test server, and the chosen IdP are compatible (which they should be) then any of the mechanisms can be used to get the access tokens required to run the tests.

 ### Refresh tokens